CentroEPiaggio/pacman-DR53/README.md

 ## Premises

 * Each team at all levels must have at least two members.
-* Each member must be able to run the tasks within the demo.
+* Each member must be able to run the tasks of the team the member belongs to within the demo.
+* At least two members per team are advised for redudnacy.
-* Everyone must have access to issues, this README document, and code related to the sub-project, including @MarcoGabiccini, and pull access to all sub-modules
+* Everyone must have access to issues, this README document, code related to the sub-project, and pull access to all sub-modules
 * Not everyone has push-access to sub-modules related to the work of each team

 ## Organization